whytekieran/Data-Representation-Project/README.md

 DELETE | Deletes the data at the URI

 ##**The URLs**
-Much of the Javascript that we write to handle these URLs is written with a library called Javascript we call JQuery.
+Much of the Javascript that we write to handle these URLs is written with a library in Javascript we call JQuery.
 JQuery is sometimes donated by using the $ sign.
 JQuery contains functions which allow us to work with a URL.
 Here is a general example,

 ```javascript